Tinge, A Bangalore-based Cosmetics Brand, Allows Customers to Personalize Lipsticks, Foundations, And Concealers as per Their Preferences | www.lokmattimes.com

 Tinge, A Bangalore-based Cosmetics Brand, Allows Customers to Personalize Lipsticks, Foundations, And Concealers as per Their Preferences

+The brand provides its customers with handmade, vegan, cruelty-free, and 100% natural cosmetic products New Delhi (India), August 24: ...

+The brand provides its customers with handmade, vegan, cruelty-free, and 100% natural cosmetic products

-New Delhi [India], August 23: Over time, makeup has become subtler and more nuanced.
+New Delhi (India), August 24: Over time, makeup has become subtler and more nuanced.
 Instead of giving a completely new look to themselves, millennial and Gen-Z customers choose cosmetic products that delicately enhance their looks without getting too loud.
 Moreover, living in the age of information has made people increasingly particular about the colors and textures customers seek in cosmetic products.

 Considering the need to democratize modern fashion trends and cater to the ongoing minimalist approach in the industry, Tinge, a cosmetics brand based out of Bangalore, allows users to customize the products they purchased.
 Named “Tinge” owing to the subtle tones in all its products, the brand provides its customers with a range of cosmetic products that are 100% natural, cruelty-free, and vegan.
 It allows the public to tailor the products they purchase according to their tastes and preferences, either from the brand’s official website or by visiting the store located in Bangalore.